Week

 Crunchy

-for delicious meals that are eaten with your hands.
-In addition, they are healthy
+meals that are eaten with your hands.
+In addition,

 The

-fillings.
-Those who find themselves trying to eat less carbohydrates will love
+who find themselves trying to eat less carbohydrates

-bread and spring rolls.
-Almost any lettuce will work as long as the leaves are
+rolls.
+Almost any lettuce will work as long as

 Leftovers

-as fillings are excellent choices.
-You are only limited by your imagination.
-Vary
+excellent choices.
+You are only limited by your

 Week